sveinbjornt/Platypus/Documentation/Documentation.md

 #### Text Window

 Shows a window with a text view containing script output.
-Please note that this text view is *not* a full, interactive terminal session, and cannot be used to prompt for user input via STDIN.
+Please note that this text view is *not* a full, interactive terminal session, and cannot be used to prompt for user input via `stdin`.
 It does not support any of the standard terminal commands and cannot be used to display ncurses-based interfaces.

 The styling of the text view can configured under **Text Settings**.